 The Digital Design and Visualization Certificate program requires the completion of four courses for a total of 6-7.5 credits, depending on the courses the student selects.
-All Digital Design courses are 1.5 credits with the exception of DME2013 Digital Fabrication and DME2032 Autodesk Revit.
-These two courses are 3 credits and will each satisfy one of the four program course requirements.
+All Digital Design courses are 1.5 credits with the exception of DME2032 Autodesk Revit.
+This course is 3 credits and will each satisfy one of the four program course requirements.